iterative/dvc.org/content/blog/2020-12-18-december-20-dvc-heartbeat.md

 ---
 title: December '20 Heartbeat
-date: 2020-12-14
+date: 2020-12-18
 description: |
   Monthly updates are here- read all about our brand new video docs, the DVC Udemy course, open jobs with our team, and essential reading about Git-flow with DVC.
 descriptionLong: |
   Monthly updates are here- read all about our brand new video docs, the DVC Udemy course, open jobs with our team, and essential reading about Git-flow with DVC.
-picture: 2020-11-08/cover.png
+picture: 2020-12-18/cover.png
-pictureComment: Double DeeVee!
+pictureComment: |
+  This holiday season, show your loved ones you care with our new shirt.

 author: elle_obrien
 commentsUrl: https://discuss.dvc.org/t/december-20-heartbeat/585
 tags: